jakob9753/STL_Project_PETSc/readme.txt

 		-ksp_monitor prints the relative residual norms to the console

 2) in terminal run: bash create_plot
-Explanation: This creates the file residual_norms.png with gnu plot
+Explanation: This creates the file residual_norms.png with gnu plot.